 To designate a GIS Server site as a hosting server, the site must be licensed as an ArcGIS GIS Server site at the Standard or Advanced edition.
 See What is ArcGIS GIS Server? for licensing details.

-Configure a data store
+Configure data storage

-Use ArcGIS Data Store
+ArcGIS Data Store configuration

 - Relational data store—Stores your portal's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the portal website or ArcGIS Pro.